Fried Lumpiang Shanghai with hot sauce

 Garlic & Onion: Frequently used in the filling, which may be a consideration for those with sensitivities.

-Tips for Allergen-Sensitive Individuals :
+Tips for Allergic-Sensitive Individuals :

 Use Gluten-Free Wrappers: Look for alternatives like rice paper or gluten-free spring roll wrappers available in some stores.